yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 }
 ```

-Each time we fetch this data and iterate through `data["jobs"]`, we are able to get the status from `color` attribute and store them in a dictionary called `status`.
+And the latest status could be extracted from `color` attribute in `data["jobs"]` and stored in a dictionary called `status`.

 *The Jenkins API manual can be found in the [Jenkins CI API reference](https://ci.freebsd.org/api/).*

 ### 2. Light up the LEDs

-Recall the APA102 data format, we write some predefined data frames:
+Recalling the APA102 data format, we wrote some predefined data frames:
 ```python
 # Variables
 BRT = 224 + 16 # Brightness, 0~31 decimal